Collision vs Comprehensive Auto Insurance: Complete Guide

 What Does Collision Insurance Cover?

-Collision insurance pays to repair or replace your vehicle when it collides with another object, regardless of who’s at fault.
+Collision CoverageAuto insurance that pays to repair your vehicle when it collides with another vehicle or object. pays to repair or replace your vehicle when it collides with another object, regardless of who’s at fault.

 Covered Events